-As set out in GS Misc 1090, the Archbishops of Canterbury and York have appointed Sir Philip Mawer as the Independent Reviewer under the terms of the Regulations.
-Notice of the appointment can be read here.
+As set out in GS Misc 1090, the Archbishops of Canterbury and York initially appointed Sir Philip Mawer as the Independent Reviewer under the terms of the Regulations.
+In February 2018 he was succeeded by Sir William Fittall.

 How to bring a grievance

-Sir Philip Mawer is being supported administratively by Jonathan Neil-Smith in Church House, Westminster.
+Sir William Fittall is being supported administratively by Jonathan Neil-Smith in Church House, Westminster.
 You can write using the address below, or use the contact form.
 Alternatively, you can call via 020 7898 1373.

 c/o the Office of the Independent Reviewer